The Damage Forrest Galante Has Done to Conservation Biology

 Special #2: Whitetip weasel shark (Paragaleus leucolomatus) and Flapnose houndshark (Scylliogaleus quecketti)

-The latest episode of Galante’s show, technically a Shark Week special in the spirit of the previous year’s, was the last straw for me.
-It features the rediscovery of not one, not two, but three species!
+The latest episode of Galante’s show, technically a Shark Week special in the spirit of the previous year’s, features the rediscovery of not one, not two, but three species!
 An amazing feat since two, and probably all three, of those species were never missing in the first place.
-It’s a bit like kidnapping someone and then claiming you found them when you release them.
-In the first special Galante did for the show, he claims that the Pondicherry shark (Carcharhinus hemiodon) hadn’t been seen since the 1970’s.
+In the first special Galante did for the show, he stated that the Pondicherry shark (Carcharhinus hemiodon) hadn’t been seen since the 1970’s.
 The only reasonable conclusion to draw as to his source for this claim is the IUCN’s RedList which is available online.

 Yet for this latest episode he not merely dispensed with this legitimate though fallible source, he deliberately ignored it.
-The two species he implies he helped rediscover are the Whitetip weasel shark (Paragaleus leucolomatus) and Flapnose houndshark (Scylliogaleus quecketti).
-Which he claims were last recorded 36 years ago (1984) and almost 120 years ago, respectively (Georgiou, 2020).
+The two species he implies he helped rediscover are the Whitetip weasel shark (Paragaleus leucolomatus) and Flapnose houndshark (Scylliogaleus quecketti), which he claims were last recorded 36 years ago (1984) and almost 120 years ago, respectively (Georgiou, 2020).
 Yet the respective last records for those two species are later than 2007 (Pollom et al., 2020) and later than 2011 (Pollom, 2019).
-Galante is now simply making up the last records of (sub)species, because he has never been sufficiently called out on his claims.
-Scientists are either too busy, or reluctant to get in a public tangle that might affect their careers.
-While the public are simply unaware of such things.
-Thus it is up to a citizen scientist like myself, who knows enough about these things, isn’t too busy, and doesn’t mind copping the negative feedback, to call out Galante.
+Galante is now simply making up the last records of (sub)species.

 Postscript: